-Under Ontario Ministry of Agriculture, Food and Rural Affairs-University of Guelph Partnership, OAC is a primary contributor in the delivery of research, education and laboratory services.
+Under the Ontario Agri-Food Innovation Alliance with the Ontario Ministry of Agriculture, Food and Rural Affairs, OAC is a primary contributor in the delivery of research, education and laboratory services.
 This partnership boasts an annual economic impact that exceeds $1.15 billion.
-As part of the OMAFRA partnership, OAC assists in the management of a province-wide network of 15 research stations.
+As part of the Ontario Agri-Food Innovation Alliance, OAC assists in the management of a province-wide network of 15 research stations.

 Founded in 1951, it became a University of Guelph campus in 1997.
 The campus is 450 acres and located in the small town of Ridgetown, ON.
 The campus delivers certificate and associate diploma education and is utlized for agri-food research and graduate studies.
 For more information on the campus, visit the Ridgetown Campus website.

 Environmental programs are wide-ranging, encompassing both natural and built environments in rural and urban settings.
 Broad research themes include biophysical research, environmental protection and improvement, resource economics, landscape architecture and regional planning.
 The landscape architecture and the planning programs are accredited by leading professional associations, both national and international.
 The School of Environmental Sciences, within OAC, focuses on a true integration of the life and physical sciences to address important environmental problems in forest, aquatic and agro-ecosystems.